Lovely-Experiences/sxcu.cli/README.md

 The rest will be provided to you with commands.

 However, if you have any questions that can't be answered with commands, make an [issue](https://github.com/Lovely-Experiences/sxcu.cli)!

+# Extra Information

+The directory `cats` is a testing directory, use to test the uploading of images.
+Feel free to put whatever in this folder, just do not include any changes to it in your pull request if you decide to make one.